-For example, the average salary in the U.S. has increased by 2.8 percent.
+For example, the average salary in the U.S. has increased by 2.8%.
 Ho hum.
 The top paying job function is engineering management.
 Did not see that coming!
 Actually, I did.
 So what do we have that is new to share this year?

 It turns out that we have extracted some pretty interesting data from this year’s survey.
 Be sure to read the entire article, because at the end I provide you with a recipe to achieve the highest salary.

-So without further ado, InTech magazine again collaborated with Automation.com to conduct the annual salary survey.
-Our survey had 4,674 responses from automation professionals located around the world, with 56 percent from the U.S. Because salaries around the world vary greatly, we broke out the U.S. responses only to avoid skewing results.
-All the results quoted in the article, other than average salary by region of the world, represent U.S. responses only.
+So without further ado, InTech again collaborated with Automation.com to conduct the annual salary survey.
+Our survey had 4,674 responses from automation professionals located around the world, with 56% from the U.S. Because salaries around the world vary greatly, we broke out the U.S. responses only to avoid skewing results.
+All the results quoted in this article, other than average salary by region of the world, represent U.S. responses only.

 Snap shot of typical respondents

 The job function of the typical survey respondent was an automation/control engineer, accounting for 28.2% of total responses.
 The most prominent average age range was 45-54, indicated by 34.1% of respondents.
 Nearly half (45.6%) of the respondents were college graduates with a bachelor’s degree, with the largest percentage of those (36.5%) possessing a bachelor’s degree in electrical engineering.
 Of the respondents, 16.3% have an advanced degree, of which the largest percentage (28.4%) acquired a business administration degree.